 When you decide to sell your New York home, you might try to sell it yourself, or you might hire a real estate broker to help you.
 If you hire a broker, you will have a close working relationship with that person, who will learn a lot about the property.
 This raises the question: How much information about your property can and should your broker share with prospective buyers?
 This article will explore that question.

-The listing broker will help you set the asking price, communicate with prospective buyers and their brokers—called buyers' brokers—and generally help you through the contracting, inspection, and closing process.
-To perform these functions, the listing broker often receives detailed information about the property contained in appraisals, inspection reports, and surveys, and becomes familiar with the condition of the property.
+The listing broker will then help you set the asking price, communicate with prospective buyers and their brokers—called buyers' brokers—and generally help you through the contracting, inspection, and closing process.
+To perform these functions, the listing broker is likely to receive detailed information about the property from professional appraisals, inspection reports, and surveys.

-A prospective buyer may also hire a broker to help find properties and act as a guide through the purchasing process.
+A prospective buyer may also hire a broker to help find properties and to act as a guide through the purchasing process.
 During the property search, inspection, and contract negotiation, the buyer will often ask both brokers questions about the condition of the property—that is, whether it has any known defects.
+This is the point where you, as the seller, might wish your broker didn't have to talk.
+But they do have obligations to disclose material issues to buyers.

-The New York courts' long tradition of applying the rule of "caveat emptor" or "let the buyer beware" to real estate transactions is changing.
-Under "caveat emptor," the buyer was responsible for inspecting and finding defects in the property before the purchase, and the listing brokers generally had no duty to disclose information about property defects.
+For decades, the tradition in New York courts was to apply the rule of "caveat emptor" or "let the buyer beware."
+The buyer was responsible for inspecting and finding defects in the property before the purchase, and the listing brokers generally had no duty to say a word.

-However, exceptions have long been a part of New York's legal approach.
-If the listing broker passed information about the property from the seller to the buyer that the broker actually knew was false, or if the listing broker omitted material facts about known defects, the listing broker could be liable to the buyer for damages; but only if the misinformation, or omitted information, was material to the buyer's decision to purchase the property and the buyer relied upon the listing broker's statements in making the final purchase decision.
+Then courts began adding exceptions to New York's legal approach.
+If, for example, the listing broker passed information about the property from the seller to the buyer that the broker actually knew was false, or if the listing broker omitted material facts about known defects, the listing broker could be held liable to the buyer for damages; but only if the misinformation, or omitted information, was material to the buyer's decision to purchase the property and the buyer relied upon the listing broker's statements in making the final purchase decision.
 If the buyer's inspection revealed any information that could lead to knowledge of property defects, the buyer could not claim reliance on the broker's statements.

-More recent court rulings softened the application of "caveat emptor" as applied to brokers.
-Also, the New York legislature amended the law governing real estate broker licensing to add some disclosure requirements (in 2002), and added more disclosure requirements with the passage of the Property Condition Disclosure Act (the PCDA).
+Although caveat emptor is still operative, recent court rulings have softened its application to real estate brokers, in order to better protect buyers.
+What's more, the New York legislature amended the law governing real estate broker licensing to add certain disclosure requirements (in 2002), and added more disclosure requirements with the passage of the Property Condition Disclosure Act (the PCDA).
 (N.Y.
 Real Prop.
 Law § § 460-467.)

-The listing broker is required to advise the seller about the disclosure requirements contained in the PCDA prior to the time the buyer signs the real estate purchase contract.
+First off, a property's listing broker is required to advise the seller (their client) about the disclosure requirements contained in the PCDA before any buyer signs the real estate purchase contract.
 The listing broker will usually provide a blank disclosure statement form for the seller to complete, but is not legally required to do so.

 The listing broker is also supposed to notify the buyer about the PCDA if the buyer is not represented by a broker.
 A listing broker who performs these actions in a timely manner will not be liable for any violation of the PCDA.

-For more information on the PCDA, see New York State Home Sellers: Disclosures Required Under State Law.
+For more information on the contents and purpose of the PCDA, see New York State Home Sellers: Disclosures Required Under State Law.

-Also, if the broker uses any of the seller's statements in marketing or advertising materials for the property, the broker is required to verify them.
+Then again, if a New York listing broker uses any of the seller's statements in marketing or advertising materials for the property, the broker is required to verify them.
+Let's say, for instance, that the seller assures the buyer that the wood paneling is redwood when it's really fir.
+It will be up to the broker to figure that out and publish the truth.

-In 1995, to settle a growing controversy over what were called "stigmatized properties," the New York legislature amended the broker licensing laws to relieve brokers from any duty to disclose:
+There are some issues the broker must absolutely keep quiet about.
+In 1995, to settle a growing controversy over what were called "stigmatized properties," the New York legislature amended the broker licensing laws to relieve brokers from any duty to disclose the following:

 This means that buyers can't sue brokers who fail to disclose the excluded matters; nor can the brokers face discipline over such acts.
 (N.Y.
 Real Prop.
 Law § 443-A.)